bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kiefer.md

 title: Kiefer (2), Jack Carl
 born: 1924
 died: 1981
-keywords: mathematical statistician, optimal design, Transformation Rules, Fractions, infinite series, NSF Fellowship, Distinguished Alumni Award
+keywords: jack kiefer,kiefer
-description: Jack Kiefer was a renowned mathematical statistician renowned for his accomplishments in optimal design, Transformation Rules and Fractions and awarded with an NSF Fellowship and Distinguished Alumni Award.
+description: Jack Kiefer was an American mathematical statistician who worked in the optimal design of experiments and other topics in mathematical statistics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---